qtc-de/beanshooter/README.md

 Nmap done: 1 IP address (1 host up) scanned in 20.50 seconds
 ```

-This output can be missleading, as *nmap* is not able to detect the *rmiregistry* right away.
+This output can be misleading, as *nmap* is not able to detect the *rmiregistry* right away.
 This is because the *rmiregistry* on
 this server is configured for *TLS* usage, which breaks most of the common detection and enumeration tools.
 However, by looking
 at the high port that was successfully flagged as *Java RMI*, once can guess that one of the *SSL* ports has to be the *rmiregistry*.
 Using [remote-method-guesser](https://github.com/qtc-de/remote-method-guesser) (one of the few tools that support *SSL* protected